Spectrotemporal Feature Extraction in EHG Signals and Tocograms for Enhanced Preterm Birth Prediction: Results and Discussion

-To validate the robustness of the proposed feature selection method, we utilized the 2012 TPEHG dataset.
-Since this dataset lacks TOCO signals, we applied the same fixed duration segmentation approach described in Section~\ref{subsec:without_contraction}, utilizing 3-minute non overlapping windows.
+To further evaluate the proposed pipeline on an additional dataset, we used the 2012 TPEHG dataset.
+Since this dataset lacks TOCO signals, we apply the fixed 3-minute non overlapping segmentation described in Section~\ref{subsec:seg_fixed3min} and extract features from EHG channels only.
 The original dataset contained 300, thirty minute recordings (38 preterm and 262 term).
-Through our balanced sampling strategy, we generated 720 segments (380 preterm and 380 term) per training iteration.
+Through our balanced sampling strategy, we generated 760 segments (380 preterm and 380 term) per training iteration.
 From each segmented signal, we extracted 57 features per channel as previously described.
 The corresponding performance metrics are presented in Table~\ref{tab:datasets_3min_2012}.

 When evaluated on the larger 2012 TPEHG dataset, the classification results were slightly lower compared to those obtained on the 2018 dataset, despite using the same feature extraction pipeline and segmentation strategy.
 This decline is expected given the increased variability and the strong class imbalance in the original dataset (38 preterm vs. 262 term).
 Although balanced sampling was applied to generate 720 equal segments per iteration, the limited preterm pool still means that variability in the selected subsets can impact the generalizability of learned patterns.
 Nevertheless, ensemble models like CB and RF continued to deliver good performance, achieving accuracies of 90.31\% and 88.07\%, respectively, with AUCs above 0.95 after KLT denoising.